snobotsim/SnobotSimDocs/source/simulator/basic-setup.rst

 |image_initial_setup|

-You can now change your robots state into autonomous or disabled modes, see the elased "Match Time", and configure the componenets settings.
+You can now change your robots state into autonomous or disabled modes, see the elased "Match Time", and configure the components settings.

 If you select the "Change Settings" button, you will be open to changing the settings for all of the loaded components.
 Simply click on the gear next to the component to see